nikolak/RESTool/README.rst

 Chrome to Firefox
 -----------------

-Copies data from Firefox RES settings file into Chrome file.
+Copies data from Chrome RES settings file into Firefox settings.
 Changes to settings are saved when the browser closes so if you make a change be sure to close Chrome before using this feature to ensure that all settings are properly transferred.
 It's recommended to have both browsers closed to avoid any accidental data corruption.

 Firefox to Chrome
 -----------------

-Copies data from Chrome RES settings file into Firefox file.
+Copies data from Firefox RES settings file into Chrome file.
 Changes to settings are saved when the browser closes so if you make a change be sure to close Firefox before using this feature to ensure that all settings are properly transferred.
 It's recommended to have both browsers closed to avoid any accidental data corruption.